 Pricing: Jira is free for up to 10 users.
 More information on Jira pricing can be found here: https://www.atlassian.com/software/jira/pricing

 Slack is one of the main collaboration tools used today.
 It makes communication within local or remote teams easier and faster.
 It has an easy-to-use API which can connect to multiple other platforms with a mouse click increasing its capabilities and use cases.

-GitHub is the defacto industry standard in the version control platform arena.
-GitHub provides a space where individuals or teams can store and share your source code publically or privately.
+GitHub is the industry standard in the version control platform arena.
+GitHub provides a space where individuals or teams can store and share your source code publicly or privately.
 Basically, it is a source control management tool which allows for multiple users to work within the same section of code, without causing issues or having a negative effect in the master branch.
 It has simple learning curve and allows users to review ongoing changes other collaborators have submitted.
-GitHub allows you to choose if you wish to share your code publically or privately as well as limiting permission levels.
+GitHub allows you to choose if you wish to share your code publicly or privately as well as limiting permission levels.
 If you wish to have more than 3 collaborations, you will need to purchase one of the paid plans they have.

 Jenkins is an open-source automation server tool which is used to build, test, deliver, and deploy software via a continuous integration processes.
-It helps developers to reliably build, test, and deploy their softwares directly.
+It helps developers to reliably build, test, and deploy their software directly.
 Jenkins is one of the leading open-source automation tool with over 1,500 plugins to support automation tasks of all kinds.